Tonsillitis is when your child’s tonsils get inflamed.

 Your GP might order a throat swab to check whether a virus or bacteria is causing the infection.

-The GP might also suggest a blood test, which can help look for glandular fever.
+The GP might also suggest a blood test, which can look for glandular fever.

-Your GP will prescribe antibiotics only if the GP thinks the infection is caused by bacteria.
-The GP will do a throat swab to check this.
+Your GP might prescribe antibiotics if the GP thinks the infection is caused by bacteria.

-Sometimes your GP might suggest a short course of steroids for the pain.
+Sometimes your GP might suggest a short course of corticosteroids for the pain.

 Tonsillectomy is when you have your tonsils taken out.
-This isn’t a routine operation, unless your child has tonsillitis that keeps coming back.
-If your doctor feels your child might benefit from tonsillectomy, the doctor will send you and your child to an ear, nose and throat specialist.
+Tonsillectomy isn’t a routine operation, unless your child has severe tonsillitis that keeps coming back.
+If your GP feels your child might benefit from tonsillectomy, the GP will send you and your child to an ear, nose and throat specialist.